-So when Mom & Dad said they were coming to visit me in Maine, I knew I had the perfect opportunity to get them dressed up and into the studio.
+So when Mom and Dad said they were coming to visit me in Maine, I knew I had the perfect opportunity to get them dressed up and into the studio for some portraits.

 I could tell right off that they were a bit nervous, as almost everyone is at the beginning of a session.
 This was the first time in their almost 50 years of marriage that they were being captured by a professional.
 But a few shots in, everyone started to relax and the smiles came in waves.
 By the end, Dad was feeling like a stud and Mom wanted to play with props like a fur stoll and feather boa!

 I can’t tell you how much it meant to me to be able to capture my folks with each other, and look forward to getting these printed up for their home.